breatheco-de/content/src/content/lesson/react-hooks-explained.md

     <img src="https://ucarecdn.com/41f4a2be-380f-47af-acab-d479acf80921/todolisthooks.gif">
 </p>

-For example, lets say I'm building a Todo's list, and I have to load the list of tasks from an API, I will ahve to fetch the information right after the component renders for the first time:
+For example, let's say I'm building a Todo's list, and I have to load the list of tasks from an API, I will have to fetch the information right after the component renders for the first time:

 ```jsx
 const Todos = (props) => {